alexgcode/cuentaMovilServer/README.md

 * start venv with source venv/bin/activate
 * create a file wsgi.py and import the main flask app and add it to main and run it
 * start gunicorn with gunicorn --bind 0.0.0.0:5000 wsgi:app

+# configuring gunicorn
+Once we prove that our server work fine.
+We stop gunicorn.
+And configure it as a service on ubuntu, that it will be waiting for a request in a socket.